haraka/haraka-config/README.md

 These are as you would expect, and returns an object as given in the file.

-If a requested .json file does not exist then the same file will be checked for with a .yaml extension and that will be loaded instead.
+If a requested .json or .hjson file does not exist then the same file will be checked for with a .yaml extension and that will be loaded instead.
 This is done because YAML files are far easier for a human to write.

-You can use JSON or YAML files to override any other file by prefixing the outer variable name with a `!` e.g.
+You can use JSON, HJSON or YAML files to override any other file by prefixing the outer variable name with a `!` e.g.

 ```js